PocketMiner82/ConnectSSHTunnel/README.md

 # ConnectSSHTunnel
-Connects your PC, Raspberry PI, OpenWRT router to an SSH tunnel and routes all traffic through it.
+Connects your PC, Raspberry PI, OpenWRT router to an SSH tunnel and routes all traffic through it.<br>
 Also has simple proxy connect script to just route all traffic through the proxy (tun2http) without using SSH tunnel.

 ## Features